 This is an ideal course to lead onto a degree in Media Technology/Production, along with other media-based courses.
 It will prepare you to work independently, using a range of techniques and approaches to gathering information and presenting it.
 We have seen a number of students gain employment within the film and television industry.

 You will be given one homework task per week.
 These homework tasks will be something which requires you to think around the subject you are studying and will further your knowledge accordingly.
 Sometimes you may have to complete an assignment outside of lesson time which may involve writing or rehearsing.

 You will need a Notebook and a pen , a pen drive/Memory stick would be handy to store some of your work.
 It is recommended you bring your own instrument for practical lessons but the college has instruments available.

 You will be taught multiple units per week by different teachers who have expert skills in the units they are teaching you.
 The lessons will be mostly practical inspired but some theoretical exploration will be needed depending on the topic being covered.

 This course is for you if...

 You love music, enjoy performing, recording and are creative in your approach.
 If you enjoy practical work and learning new skills.
 If you are looking to pursue a career in the music industry.

 Four 9 – 4 (A*-C) grades at GCSE or equivalent in 3 or more subjects including a minimum grade 3 (D) in GCSE English Language.

-You must be able to play an instrument or sing confidently in front of others to a good standard or provide grades (ROCK School or ABRSM).
+You must be able to play an instrument or sing confidently in front of others to a good standard.
 You will be required to informally audition in the first week of this course.

 If you are interested in joining the College, we will arrange a meeting with an experienced subject counsellor who will help you to choose courses that best suit your ambitions and achievements.